biocore/pyqi/doc/tutorials/defining_new_interfaces.rst

 Here we define two usage examples, each of which gives us an idea about how we want our script to behave: we want it to take an ``i`` parameter (where the user passes their input file name), an ``o`` parameter (where the user passes their output file name), and an optional parameter called ``suppress-length-summary`` which controls some of the script behavior.

  .. warning:: You shouldn't ever include the name of the script when defining ``UsageExample.Ex``, but instead include the text ``%prog``.
-This will be automatically replaced with the script name, so if you ever change the name of the script in the future, the change will take affect in all of your usage examples with you having to remember to update them.
+This will be automatically replaced with the script name, so if you ever change the name of the script in the future, the change will take effect in all of your usage examples without you having to remember to update them.

 Defining inputs
 ---------------